-You are of course aware that for capturing Desktop screenshots on Windows, you have press the Print Screen or Prnt Scrn key.
+You are, of course, aware that for capturing Desktop screenshots on Windows, you have to press the PrtScr or Print Screen key.
 It can be found in the upper right section of your keyboard.
 To capture only the active window, hold down the Alt key, before you press the Print Screen key.
 Let us see how to do it using the built-in Developer Tools.

-Screen Captures can be immensely useful in cases where you come across an interesting tutorial online and would want to save a copy of the web page as a screenshot on your computer for reference, later.
-If you want to do the same, follow the steps outlined in the post below to help you take full page screenshot of any web page in Google Chrome.
+Screen Captures can be immensely useful in cases where you come across an interesting tutorial online and would want to save a copy of the web page as a screenshot on your computer for reference later.
+If you want to do the same, follow the steps outlined in the post below to help you take a full-page screenshot of any web page in Google Chrome.

 First, launch Google Chrome and navigate to the web page whose screen you would like to capture.

 Once there, click the hamburger icon of the browser, visible in the upper right-hand corner of your computer screen.